I am strongly committed to protecting the privacy of users of this website, and do all that I can to protect user information.

 - remembering settings, so you don’t have to keep re-entering them whenever you visit a new page

-Our cookies aren’t used to identify you personally.
-They’re just here to make the site work better for you.
+Cookies here are not used to identify you personally.
+They are just here to make the site work better for you.
 Indeed, you can manage and/or delete these small files as you wish.

 To learn more about cookies and how to manage them, visit AboutCookies.org.